ThomasMertes/seed7/src/read_me.txt

     make depend
     make

+  After the compilation the interpreter executable can be found in the 'bin' directory and the 'prg' directory will contain a link to the executable.

   In some distributions the X11 library directory is not in
   $PATH.
-In this case the value of the LIBS variable in the makefile must be changed.
+In this case the value of the SYSTEM_DRAW_LIBS variable in the makefile must be changed.
 Replace the -lX11 by the path and the name of your libXll (e.g. /usr/X11/lib/libX11.so or /usr/X11R6/lib/libX11.a).